My Story: Contemporary and Abstract Expressionist Artist Tandy Pengelly

 1999: Completed BSc Psychology: Open University

-2001: Began my journey of Yoga, Buddhist, and Shamanic Studies.
+2001: I began my journey of Yoga, Buddhist, and Shamanic Studies.

-2003: London Institute City and Guilds: Design and Craft Studies
+2003: London Institute City and Guilds: Teaching Art and Design - Adult Education.

 2009: Regional Arts Exhibition, Gympie Queensland Australia

 2015: Solo Exhibition, Cafe La Gare, Rouillac, Charente France